 Due to how both viruses are spread, individuals traveling to less developed regions of the world are very susceptible to contracting them.
 Street food, unclean restaurants, unsanitary tap water and unclean ice can all lead to infection with both typhoid and hepatitis A. If you are traveling abroad to another country where typhoid is prevalent, such as Mexico or many of the African nations, make sure that you drink bottled water, ask for drinks without ice, and eat foods only if they have been thoroughly cooked.

 The best way to avoid typhoid and hepatitis A is through vaccination.
 There are various vaccination options for both diseases.
 For typhoid, both oral and injectable vaccines are available.
-Vivotif, the oral option, offers immunity that lasts up to five years but requires the individual to take multiple pills.
+The oral option offers immunity that lasts up to five years but requires the individual to take multiple pills.
 The injectable option, on the other hand, offers immunity that lasts for two years.
 It is recommended that either vaccination is received a week or more before travel for optimal immunity to develop.

 Likewise, the hepatitis A vaccination is the best protection against the virus, especially if you are travelling to a country where the illness is prevalent or if you have a chronic liver disease.
 The vaccine includes two doses typically given six months apart.
 There is also a combination vaccine to protect against hepatitis A and hepatitis B.